Find Trade Colleges

 Tallahassee, FL

 Our analysis found Tallahassee Community College to be the best value school for allied health professions students who want to pursue a associate degree in Florida.
-Tallahassee Community College is a large public school located in the midsize city of Tallahassee.
+Tallahassee Community College is a large public school located in the city of Tallahassee.

 Tallahassee Community College undergraduate students pay an average of $2,026 in in-state tuition and fees each year.
+On average, allied health graduates from Tallahassee Community College take out $17,785 in student loans while working on their Associate Degree.

 The excellent associate degree programs at Hillsborough Community College helped the school earn the #2 place on this year’s ranking of the best value allied health professions schools in Florida.
-HCC is a large public school located in the large city of Tampa.
+HCC is a fairly large public school located in the large city of Tampa.

 HCC not only placed well in our value ranking, but it is also #3 on our Best Allied Health Professions Associate Degree Trade Schools in Florida list.